deadzg/checkout_payment_gateway/README.md

     - 404 for resource not found
     - 401 for unauthorized access
     - 500 for any application error
+  - Card masking is done with first  75% of the cardNumber being masked

 ## Pre-requisite to run the solution
 - Java11